symfony/symfony-docs/service_container.rst

 ---------------------------

 The ``lint:container`` command checks that the arguments injected into services match their type declarations.
-It's useful to run it before deploying your application to production (e.g. in your continuous integration server):
+It is useful to run it before deploying your application to production (e.g. in your continuous integration server):

 .. code-block:: terminal